 The findings in this Section V supplement the findings adopted by the Metro Council in support of the original 2011 approval of urban and rural reserves via Metro Ordinance 11-1255.
 To the extent any of the findings in this section are inconsistent with other findings in this document that were previously adopted in 2011, the findings in this Section V shall govern.
-These findings address issues related to the regionwide supply of urban reserves and the overall balance of reserves in light of (a) the Metro Council's adoption of the current Urban Growth Report in 2015, and (b) the Oregon Legislature's enactment of House Bill 4078.
+These findings address issues related to the regionwide supply of urban reserves and the overall balance of reserves in light of the Oregon Legislature's enactment of House Bill 4078, which had the effect of reducing urban reserve acreage in Washington County by approximately 3,210 acres.
 On April 21, 2011, Metro enacted Ordinance 11-1255 adopting the urban and rural reserve designations agreed upon by Metro and the three counties, and submitted that ordinance and accompanying findings to LCDC for acknowledgement.
 On August 19, 2011, LCDC voted to approve and acknowledge the reserve designations made by Metro and the counties, and LCDC issued Acknowledgment Order 12-ACK-001819 on August 14, 2012.
 Twenty-two parties filed appeals of the LCDC Order, and on February 20, 2014 the Oregon Court of Appeals issued its opinion in the Barkers Five case, affirming LCDC's decision regarding the majority of the 26 assignments of error raised by the opponents, and remanding the LCDC Order on three substantive issues.